Top 5 This Week

 3. Mission and Cliff Bungalow: South Inner City

-Mission and the adjacent Cliff Bungalow neighbourhood, south of 17th Avenue SW and west of the Elbow River, provide Calgary’s most complete south inner-city residential experience — the 4th Street SW restaurant strip (Una Pizza, Cibo, the Model Milk’s original location) and the 17th Avenue crossover bring the city’s finest dining and café culture within walking distance; the Elbow River and Stanley Park provide the green space; and the residential streets of bungalows and infill homes are some of Calgary’s most attractive.
-The MacLeod Trail transit corridor and the planned green line LRT provide future connectivity improvement.
-Median detached house price: CAD $750,000–$1.2M.
+Mission and the adjacent Cliff Bungalow neighbourhood, south of 17th Avenue SW and west of the Elbow River, hold Calgary’s most rounded south inner-city residential experience.
+The 4th Street SW restaurant strip (Una Pizza, Cibo, the original Model Milk location) and the 17th Avenue crossover bring the city’s finest dining and café culture within walking distance; the Elbow River and Stanley Park supply the green space; and the streets of bungalows and infill homes are among Calgary’s most attractive.
+The Macleod Trail transit corridor and the planned Green Line LRT promise future connectivity gains.
+Detached homes typically sell for CAD $750,000 to $1.2M.

 4. Canmore: Mountain Lifestyle Living

-Canmore (17,000 residents), 100km west of Calgary in the Bow Valley at the gateway to Banff National Park, is Alberta’s most desirable lifestyle relocation destination — a mountain town with the complete community infrastructure of a small city (hospital, secondary schools, a developing arts scene at the Canmore Arts and Entertainment District), immediate access to the Rocky Mountain trail network, and a real estate market that has appreciated sharply as Calgary professionals and remote workers have discovered the mountain lifestyle premium.
-The Nordic Centre (site of the 1988 Winter Olympics cross-country skiing), the extensive single track mountain biking trails on the mountains above the town, and the Bow River kayaking complete the outdoor recreation picture.
-Median house price: CAD $900,000–$1.5M; the price premium over Calgary reflects the mountain location and the Banff National Park proximity.
+Canmore (around 17,000 residents), 100km west of Calgary in the Bow Valley at the gateway to Banff National Park, is Alberta’s most sought-after lifestyle relocation destination — a mountain town with the full infrastructure of a small city (hospital, secondary schools, a developing arts scene in the Canmore Arts and Entertainment District), immediate access to the Rocky Mountain trail network, and a real estate market that has appreciated sharply as Calgary professionals and remote workers discovered the mountain-lifestyle premium.
+The Nordic Centre (host of the 1988 Winter Olympics cross-country skiing), the extensive singletrack mountain biking on the slopes above town, and the Bow River paddling round out the recreation picture.
+Median house price: CAD $900,000 to $1.5M, a premium over Calgary that tracks the setting and the proximity to the park.

 5. Edmonton: The River Valley City

-Edmonton — Alberta’s provincial capital and the gateway to the north — has a residential character shaped by its extraordinary river valley park system (the North Saskatchewan River valley contains 7,400 hectares of parkland, the largest urban parkland system in Canada) and by the University of Alberta’s campus neighbourhood that has generated a creative and academic community around the Whyte Avenue commercial strip (Old Strathcona).
+Edmonton — Alberta’s provincial capital and the gateway to the north — takes its residential character from an extraordinary river valley park system (the North Saskatchewan River valley holds 7,400 hectares of parkland, the largest urban parkland network in Canada) and from the University of Alberta campus district that has grown a creative and academic scene around the Whyte Avenue strip (Old Strathcona).
 Key Edmonton neighbourhoods:

-• Old Strathcona and Ritchie: The Whyte Avenue strip (independent restaurants, the Garneau Theatre, the weekly Strathcona Farmers’ Market) and the residential streets of 1910s–1920s housing south of the University; Edmonton’s most vibrant inner-city neighbourhood; median detached CAD $450,000–$650,000
+• Old Strathcona and Ritchie: The Whyte Avenue strip (independent restaurants, the Garneau Theatre, the weekly Strathcona Farmers’ Market) and the residential streets of 1910s–1920s housing south of the University; Edmonton’s liveliest inner-city neighbourhood; median detached CAD $450,000–$650,000

-• Glenora and Westmount: Edmonton’s most prestigious established inner-west neighbourhoods; the Victoria Park golf course, river valley access, and the historic mansions on the river valley edge; median detached CAD $500,000–$800,000
+• Glenora and Westmount: Edmonton’s most prestigious established inner-west neighbourhoods; the Victoria Park golf course, river valley access, and the historic mansions along the valley edge; median detached CAD $500,000–$800,000

 Alberta’s Mountain Towns: Banff, Canmore, and Jasper

-Banff (7,000 permanent residents within Banff National Park) and Canmore (17,000 residents, just outside the park boundary) are Alberta’s most aspirational small-town addresses — communities where the lifestyle premium of living within the Rocky Mountain landscape commands housing prices of CAD $600,000–$1.5M+ (Canmore) and where the resident population lives inside the world’s most visited Canadian national park.
-Canmore is the more viable full residential community (no Parks Canada residency restrictions); Banff town is partially restricted to park employees and businesses.
-Jasper (population 4,000), within the larger park, provides the more affordable mountain town alternative at CAD $400,000–$700,000.
-For households who prioritize mountain lifestyle above all other residential considerations, the Alberta mountain towns provide access that no other Canadian address can match.
+Banff (about 7,000 permanent residents within Banff National Park) and Canmore (roughly 17,000 residents, just outside the park boundary) are Alberta’s most aspirational small-town addresses — places where the premium of living inside the Rocky Mountain landscape pushes housing prices to CAD $600,000–$1.5M+ (Canmore) and where residents live within the world’s most-visited Canadian national park.
+Canmore is the more practical full-time community, with no Parks Canada residency restrictions; Banff town remains partly restricted to park employees and businesses.
+Jasper (population 4,000), within the larger park to the north, offers the more affordable mountain-town alternative at CAD $400,000–$700,000.
+For households that put mountain living above every other consideration, the Alberta mountain towns provide access no other Canadian address can match.

 Making Your Decision

-Choosing where to live in Alberta comes down to honestly matching your priorities with what each city and community genuinely delivers.
-Budget, career opportunities, access to outdoor recreation, climate preferences, and community character all weigh differently depending on your life stage and values — and no ranking can substitute for that personal assessment.
-The cities and towns profiled in this guide represent the strongest overall options, but Alberta has smaller communities that offer compelling alternatives for those willing to trade urban convenience for affordability, quieter living, or closer access to natural landscapes.
-If possible, spend at least a long weekend in your shortlisted communities before committing — the practical factors matter enormously, but so does the less quantifiable sense of whether a place simply feels right for where you are in life.
+Choosing where to live in Alberta comes down to honestly matching your priorities against what each city and town genuinely delivers.
+Budget, career prospects, outdoor recreation, climate, and community feel all weigh differently depending on your life stage and values — and no ranking can substitute for that personal assessment.
+The cities and towns profiled here represent the strongest overall options, but Alberta has smaller communities that make a compelling case for anyone willing to trade urban convenience for affordability, quieter living, or closer access to natural landscapes.
+If you can, spend at least a long weekend in your shortlisted communities before committing — the practical factors matter enormously, but so does the harder-to-measure sense of whether a place simply fits where you are in life.

 Felipe Cota